tmllull/auto-commit-ai/README.md

 auto-commit-ai --custom-prompts /path/to/custom_prompts.py
 ```

-**⚠️ DISCLAIMER for `-custom-prompts` flag**: Use this flag by your own risk.
+**⚠️ DISCLAIMER for `--custom-prompts` flag**: Use this flag by your own risk.
 It allows you to use custom prompts for commit message generation, but it may lead to unexpected results if the prompts are not properly formatted or tested.
 Check the `custom_prompts_example.py` file for an example of how to create your own prompts.

 ### Output control